fmnas/fmnas-site/gcp/image-size/README.md

 ## Resources

-This can be memory-intensive with large images, so keep the concurrency low.

-I suggest running this with 2 vCPU / 4 GiB / 4 concurrency to reduce OOM and optimize costs.
+I suggest running this with 2 vCPU / 4 GiB to prevent OOM.
+Google seems to handle large concurrency values well - this scales to 20+ instances when making 100 simultaneous requests to resize a large image.

 ### Benchmark results in Docker container